Skip to content

 #Frequently Asked Questions

-It means Windows cannot establish a secure SSL connection to Microsoft servers.
-This blocks Windows Update, activation, and Microsoft Store downloads.
+It means Windows can’t verify a secure SSL connection to Microsoft servers.
+The error code translates to ERROR_WINHTTP_SECURE_FAILURE, and it blocks Windows Update, activation, Microsoft Store downloads, and even OneDrive sync on affected machines.

 Fone.tips Editorial Team